Meet Alexis.

 Meet Alexis. *

-My approach is rooted in Body Trust®, Intuitive Eating, Self-Compassion, Health at Every Size® (HAES®), trauma-informed care, and harm-reduction theory.
-I have advanced training in perinatal nutrition.
+At Mindfully Guided, my work is grounded in compassion over criticism, progress over perfection, and evidence with empathy.
+My approach is rooted in Body Trust®, Intuitive Eating, Health at Every Size® (HAES®), self-compassion, trauma-informed care, harm-reduction theory, and gender-affirming, and neurodivergent-affirming care, with advanced training in perinatal nutrition.

 Intuitive Eating & Body Trust